 The Haysville Planning Commission's primary function is to make recommendations to the City Council regarding proposed planning and zoning requests.
 This includes subdivisions, conditional use permits, and rezoning applications.
 Other responsibilities include review of proposed ordinance changes and updating the Comprehensive Plan.
-The Planning Commission consists of eleven members; two representatives for each of the four Wards, two representatives for the Area of Influence, and one At-Large representative.
+The Planning Commission consists of seven members.
 Members are appointed by the Mayor and approved by the Governing Body.
 The Commission is structured in a way to provide representation to all citizens in the City, as well as areas outside the city limits that are within Haysville’s Area of Influence.

 Planning Commission meetings are open to the public.
 Generally, meetings are held at 7:00 PM in the Council Chambers at City Hall on the 2nd and 4th Thursdays of each month, except November and December when they only meet on the 2nd Thursday of the month.

 Through their recommendations to the Governing Body, the Planning Commission enforces, maintains and updates portions of the City Code.

 The Zoning Regulations of Haysville serve many purposes and contain a great deal of regulatory information.
 The regulations establish a variety of zoning district classifications for the purpose of regulating the use of land, location of trades, industries, and commercial enterprises.
 Location, appearance, height of buildings, building setbacks, yard and open space size requirements, landscaping, and parking requirements are all defined in the zoning regulations.

 Other things addressed by the Zoning Regulations include: conditional use permitting; zoning and rezoning of property; and vacation of platted setbacks, easements, and rights-of-way on property located within Haysville.

 The Subdivision Regulations are intended to provide for the harmonious development of Haysville and portions of the unincorporated area of Sedgwick County.
 They contain the procedures and requirements for platting property and other subdividing activities.
 The regulations also provide for the proper location and width of streets, location of utilities, building lines, open spaces, drainage, safety, and recreational facilities.